-- 79. The anticipated losses due to the proposed project components under UIRUDP comprise potential temporary income loss to road-side temporary shopkeepers and vendors, along the sewer pipeline and sewer network alignment.
+- 82. The anticipated losses due to the proposed project components under UIRUDP comprise potential temporary income loss to road-side temporary shopkeepers and vendors, along the sewer pipeline and sewer network alignment.
 The income loss to affected persons will be temporary in nature (loss of daily income for the period of disruption, which is assessed as 26 working days for each affected person).
-According to the project scope, sewer pipelines and stormwater drainage system are proposed along the same roads; construction work of both the components in each stretch of the road, back filling of the excavated earth, is assessed to take minimum 26 working days. - 80.
+According to the project scope, sewer pipelines and storm water drainage system are proposed along the same roads; construction work of both the components in each stretch of the road, back filling of the excavated earth, is assessed to take minimum 26 working days. - 83.
 As per the ADB SPS 2009, regarding involuntary resettlement in the context of economic impacts, affected persons are those who are economically displaced (loss of productive land, structures, assets, access to assets, income sources, or means of livelihood).
 Absence of formal and legal title to the land does not bar the affected person from receipt of compensation and resettlement assistance from the project.
-Vulnerable affected persons are eligible for additional compensation and assistance and are to be accorded priority in employment in project related construction activities. - 81.
-Detailed measurement surveys (DMS) will be conducted for project sites along trunk sewer pipeline, sewer network alignments and stormwater drainage, once the detailed design is finalized.
+Vulnerable affected persons are eligible for additional compensation and assistance and are to be accorded priority in employment in project related construction activities. - 84.
+Detailed measurement surveys (DMS) has been conducted for project sites along sewer pipeline, sewer network alignments and storm water drainage after finalization of detailed design.
 These surveys remain to be conducted before implementation at each stretch of pipeline.